SajinaPK/AWS_Learning/Solution_Architect/05_EC2_InstanceStorage/EBS.md

 - EC2 instance is a VM but obviously attached to a real hardware server, and some of these servers have disk space attached.
 Special type of EC2 instance can leverage Instance store, which is the hard drive attached to the physical server.
 - **Better I/O performance and throughput**
 - EC2 Instance Store lose their storage if they’re stopped (**ephemeral**) hence cannot be used as a durable long term place to store your data.(For long term storage use EBS)
+- Some instance types use NVMe or SATA-based solid-state drives (SSD) to deliver high random I/O performance.
 - **Good for buffer / cache / scratch data / temporary content**
 - Risk of data loss if hardware fails
 - Backups and Replication are your responsibility